stefanvictora/hue-scheduler/README.md

 Desk  06:00  bri:50%  tr:10s
 Desk  07:00  bri:100%  tr-before:20min

-# Disabled interpolation transition:
+# Effectively disabling the interpolation transition:
 Desk  06:00  bri:50%  tr:0
 Desk  07:00  bri:100%  tr-before:20min
 ~~~

-Note: This option behaves the same as the other `tr` related state properties, i.e., you can use, e.g., `5s` for convenience.

 **Default**: `4` (= 400 ms)

 ### `--min-tr-before-gap`

 Only relevant and active if user modification tracking is not disabled (see `--disable-user-modification-tracking`).
 When using transitions, this defines the minimum gap between multiple back-to-back states in minutes.
 This is needed as otherwise the hue bridge may not yet recognize the target value of the transition and incorrectly marks the light as manually overridden.
-This gap is automatically ensured by shortening transitions between back-to-back states.
+This gap is ensured by automatically shortening transitions between back-to-back states.

+If Hue Scheduler detects manual overrides between back-to-back states using transitions, try increasing the default value.

 **Default**: `2` minutes